IPART sets the maximum prices that Essential Water can charge its customers for water and wastewater services.

 We have published our Draft Report

 For residential customers our draft decision is to cap water and wastewater charges.
-Under our draft maximum prices, bills for a typical household (using 250 kL per year) would increase by 4.7% plus inflation each year, for the next 5 years.
+Under our draft maximum prices, bills for a typical household (using 250 kL per year) would increase by an average of $84 (or 4.7%) plus inflation each year over the next 5 years.
 Bills for a typical household would increase by $76, from $1,624 to $1,700 in 2026-27 plus inflation.

 This is less than the yearly increases under Essential Water’s proposed price increases of $342 or 15.5% per year (plus inflation).
 Bills would be on average 27.0% less each year than under Essential Water’s proposed prices.